 4.)
 THE BEST MOISTURIZER.
 EVER.

 .
-It sinks deeply into your skin, doesn’t feel greasy and makes your face look and feel like you’ve been to the spa.
-You can also use it as a carrier oil, part of an oil blend or a mixture with lotion, so its versatility can’t be beat.
-It’s probably coconut oil’s best benefit for your face.
+It sinks deeply into your skin, doesn’t feel greasy, and makes your face look and feel like you’ve been to the spa.
+You can also use it as a carrier oil, part of an oil blend, or a mixture with lotion, so its versatility can’t be beaten.
+However, it’s probably coconut oil’s best benefit for your face.

 How to use it: All you need to do is apply a small but adequate amount to your face, rubbing it in gently.
 For best results, apply to slightly damp skin.
-A little goes a long way, so if you use too much, just wait a few minutes and wipe off any excess with a towel.
+A little goes a long way, so if you use too much, wait a few minutes and wipe off any excess with a towel.

-Using coconut oil for your skin might seem intimidating, but give it a try by experimenting with small amounts in the different ways mentioned above.
-It is very important to note that only extremely high-quality coconut oil which is pure and unprocessed
+Using coconut oil for your skin might seem intimidating, but try experimenting with small amounts in the abovementioned ways.
+However, it is essential to note that only highly high-quality coconut oil, which is pure and unprocessed

 Kapuluan coconut oil